zavalalabs/zavalalabs.github.io/_posts/2024-04-27-Obsidian-A-Journey.md

   "folder": "Daily Notes"
 ```

-So, in the end, what does that workflow look like:
+So, in the end, what does that workflow look like?
+If we break it down into a flowchart, we can see how things go as you click the "New Note" button or the calendar icon.

 ```mermaid
 flowchart TD